Gaurav-Shinde/MazePathGame/README.md

 New feature will include rank out of the other possible pair combinations based on time complexity for the respective matrix size.

-## Restrictions of use
+## Permissions and Restrictions of use
-This repo may be cloned and used, however credit must be given to Gaurav Shinde for any modifications or use of the files and code in this repo.
+This repo may be cloned and its code may be used, however credit must be given to Gaurav Shinde for any modifications or use of the files and code in this repo.